wdkuchler/numato-pas/README.md

 numato-pas -d device -c command
 Where:
 device name: Ex.: /dev/ttyACM0 or COM1
-command to process: Ex.: ON, OFF or PULSE
+command to process: Ex.: on, off or pulse

 This device is usefull to turn ON and OFF motors, ligths, power supply, etc.